Chart Color Schemes

 Yuendumu - Anmatjere has shown very soft population growth performance across periods assessed by AreaSearch

-Yuendumu - Anmatjere's population is around 2,071 as of Nov 2025.
-This reflects an increase of 220 people since the 2021 Census, which reported a population of 1,851.
-The change was inferred from the estimated resident population of 2,068 in Jun 2024 and eight validated new addresses since the Census date.
-The population density is 0.00 persons per square kilometer.
-Yuendumu - Anmatjere's growth rate of 11.9% since the 2021 census exceeded the national average of 8.9%.
-Natural growth contributed approximately 87.5% of overall population gains during recent periods.
+Yuendumu - Anmatjere's population is around 2,068 as of Feb 2026.
+This reflects an increase of 217 people since the 2021 Census, which reported a population of 1,851 people.
+The change was inferred from the estimated resident population of 2,068 from the ABS as of June 2024 and an additional 8 validated new addresses since the Census date.
+This level of population equates to a density ratio of 0 persons per square kilometer.
+Yuendumu - Anmatjere's growth rate of 11.7% since the 2021 census exceeded the national average of 9.9%.
+Population growth was primarily driven by natural growth, contributing approximately 87.5% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimation, AreaSearch applies growth rates by age cohort as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Looking ahead, a population increase just below the median of regional areas is expected.
-The area is projected to expand by 242 persons to reach 2,313 by 2041, reflecting an overall increase of 11.5% over the 17 years.
+For areas not covered, AreaSearch applies growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+Based on demographic trends and the latest annual ERP population numbers, the area is expected to grow by 242 persons to reach a total of 2,310 by 2041, reflecting an overall gain of 11.7% over the 17-year period.

 Frequently Asked Questions - Population